SSRVodka/OH-Project-Commands/README_en.md

 1. Unzip the project clone / download and add the project root directory to the `$PATH` environment variable (`.bashrc/.zshrc` is recommended).
 2;
 2. Prepare Java (1.8+) and Python3 (3.6+), and make sure you can call `java` and `python3` from the command line;
+3. Execute `install.py` (`python3 install.py [--override]`) to install the binary tools necessary for command-line scripts.
+You can use the `--override` parameter to override previous installations.